-White pizza is one of our favorite types of pizza.
-There is something about the cheese, tomato and onion that is sooo good together.
-Mix in the fresh basil…yumm!
+White Pizza is one of our favorite types of pizza and this recipe is so easy to make.
+There is something about the melty mozzarella cheese, fresh tomatoes, and onion that is sooo good together.
+Mix in fresh basil…yumm!

 I tend to only use the fresh basil when I have it in my backyard herb pot during the warmer months.
 In the winter, basil just doesn’t seem to have the same flavor packaged at the grocery store.
 This is why I put it as optional.
 It is more flavorful but it is not necessary.